LGBTQ+, Genetics

 Whether you’re just starting to explore your options or you’re further along in the process, this guide will offer valuable insights to help you make informed decisions as you take this exciting step towards fatherhood.

-Understanding genetics in reproduction
+How genetics work in reproduction

 Genetics plays a big role in human reproduction, influencing everything from physical traits to predispositions for certain health conditions.
 Each biological parent contributes 50% of their genetic material to their offspring, resulting in a unique combination that determines the child’s characteristics.